FelixStau/windvane/README.md

     - [x] User experiences
 - [ ] Extensions
     - [ ] Battery current sensor
-    - [ ] Actions depends on events and measuring values
+    - [ ] Actions and alarms depends on events and measuring values
     - [ ] Build a LoRa gateway structure on two towers for the IJsselmeer in Netherlands
 - [ ] Certification
     - [ ] CE Certification